br0ast/KRaE-lab/lesson3/lesson3.md

 #### Write a ABOX with the example provided

-You can find the ABOX here.
-It was developed using a very simple algorithm you can find here.
+You can find the ABOX [here]().
+It was developed using a very simple algorithm you can find [here](https://colab.research.google.com/github/br0ast/KRaE-lab/blob/main/lesson3/Verysimpleturtleandquery.ipynb).

 #### Formalized the queries in SPARQL language and query your ABOX to check if the answers are correct according to what you expect

 CQ1 expectation = level16 <br>
 CQ2 expectation = Stantler

+You can find the queries and the results in the same file [here](https://colab.research.google.com/github/br0ast/KRaE-lab/blob/main/lesson3/Verysimpleturtleandquery.ipynb)